HIPAA Compliance & SurveyMonkey

 SurveyMonkey will retain a suspended account for the period of time stated in the BAA in order to provide you with an opportunity to unsuspend your account by renewing it.
 At the end of the suspension period, SurveyMonkey will close your account and delete all data in it.

-If you terminate the BAA, then, subject to the terms of the BAA, your HIPAA-enabled account or Enterprise group will be closed.
+If you terminate the BAA, then, subject to the terms of the BAA, your HIPAA-enabled account or team will be closed.
 Our standard BAA is written in a way as to always provide you with an opportunity to save a copy of your survey data before your account gets closed.